 Tanisha DuBransky, Content Editor

 Tanisha thought that the Fall of 2008 (when she got married, began a full course load in a doctoral program, and started teaching two new classes at separate institutions) was the most challenging and rewarding season of her life.
 Then she entered motherhood.
-The trials and blessings of balancing family, work, and graduate school sparked an interest in integrating her passions: marriage, family, and higher education.
-This merger developed into a desire to discover how women manage their multiple roles and has culminated with a dissertation on the topic.
+The trials and blessings of managing family, work, and graduate school sparked an interest in integrating her passions: marriage, family, and higher education.
+This merger developed into a desire to discover how women manage their multiple roles and culminated with a Ph.D. dissertation on the topic.
+At Power of Moms, Tanisha helps with editing essay submissions from mothers like you.
+She lives with her husband and two sons in Southern California.
+She enjoys research, creating new recipes, and managing her own business, DuBransky Editorial Services.

 Becky Fawcett, Content Editor